 This one-day festival is celebrated by the various ethnic minorities in Guizhou province.
 The tribes celebrate and share their history and culture by wearing traditional dress, playing folk instruments and performing classical dances.
 Many young people make new friends and look for future spouses among the other groups.

-To mark the birthday of the widely revered Tin Hau, Goddess of the Sea and Patron Saint of Fishermen, locals flock to over 70 temples dedicated to her across Hong Kong.
+To honor the widely revered Tin Hau, Goddess of the Sea and Patron Saint of Fishermen, locals flock to over 70 temples dedicated to her across Hong Kong.
 Celebrations include a colorful procession of fishing boats through Sai Kung and a three-hour parade through Yuen Long with lion dancers and marching bands.